Hong Kong university standoff: A hundred students still trapped | DW | 19.11.2019

 "There have been so many people who have sacrificed for this," said one 21-year-old university student who had escaped from the campus on Tuesday.

-Dozens of mask-wearing protests were seen escaping the university on Monday night by sliding down plastic hosing from a bridge and fleeing on waiting motorbikes as police fired.
+Dozens of mask-wearing protesters were seen escaping the university on Monday night by sliding down plastic hosing from a bridge and fleeing on waiting motorbikes as police fired.

 Two officials were permitted to enter the campus late on Monday in an attempt to mediate but many protesters refused to leave voluntarily.